 The characters are developed well.
 I feel like you’re always learning about them, especially Catherine (the main character); I really liked her ‘voice’ and found her very likable.
 I think you’re meant to not trust Catherine, but … I liked her all the way through.

 The story is very compelling.
 You’re always thinking you’ve worked the plot out, and then it changes or something else happens, leaving you left unsure again.
 Some things you do see coming, but others you definitely don’t.
 It slowly unravels the truth about Catherine’s past and the mysterious book.

 It’s been compared to ‘Gone Girl’ and yeah, I can see that.

 This is Rennee Knights first published book but I wouldn’t ever be put off by that.
 Some of the best books I’ve read have been by less commonly known authors, and I can’t wait to read Renee Knights next novel.
 I also think this would make a really good film.

-That’s as much as I can really say without giving the story away but happy reading, and if anyone else knows of any good psychological thrillers that I can ruin my life, feel free to let me know!
+That’s as much as I can really say without giving the story away but happy reading, and if anyone else knows of any good psychological thrillers that I can ruin my life with, feel free to let me know!